Tree Structured Data (Web Documents)

 <p>Text in a paragraph</p>

 If our documents get much bigger, defining them by hand in Python like this is going to get pretty annoying.
-We’ve written a little HTML library for the class (which is also where HTMLTree is defined).
+To help with this, we’ve written a little HTML library for the class (which is also where HTMLTree is defined).
 You can download the Python file from this link.
+There’s a function in the library to take a string of HTML and turn it into a tree.
+Here’s how you might use it to produce HTMLTrees from strings, alongside the purely-Python constructor approach:

 from htmltree import *